Maximilian-Seitz/ExDemonKing/chapters/Prologue.md

 as spasms shot through him periodically.
 The fog was nowhere to be seen, but I knew what had happened.
 It was evident that the hero was in no condition to fight.
-Nether was I. Not that I had intended to.
+Neither was I. Not that I had intended to.
 My mind only focused on one thing.
 Escape.
 Before it was too late.

 So I pushed myself off the ground.